I’m interested in how animals get around in the world — and bees are a good model for that kind of behavior.

 Hot summer days finds bees buzzing around the blooms and swarming around their hives.
 Everybody's familiar with such scenes, but most people probably don't know that bees need practice flights to learn how to find their way from their hives to their food sources and back again.

-For that knowledge we can thank Elizabeth Capaldi Evans, director of the University's highly acclaimed animal behavior program.
+For that knowledge we can thank Elizabeth Capaldi, director of the University's highly acclaimed animal behavior program.
 An expert in invertebrate behavior, she has shown through her research that even though bees' brains are tiny, they can learn by doing, and can process and store complex information.